 First place in the second edition of UHasselt CTF, a cyber security contest for students and PhDs.
 With most points by a fair margin, we beat all teams (including a team of PhD students exclusively).

-Team "Megabite": Isaac Meers, Bas Van Assche, Jorrit Gerets and me
+Team "Megabite": Isaac Meers, Bas Van Assche, Jorrit Gerrits and me

 Conceptualised an innovating solution to use solar energy in a growing city environment.
 It involved creating windows blinds with highly efficient, bendable solar panels to use in modern buildings to make their rooms energy neutral.
 Worked in a team with Isaac Meers.
 Our idea was picked as the winner among dozens of entries by a jury consisting of PhD in green energy, head of city, professor in physics, designer (for our poster).

 Awarded by Deloitte & Junior Consulting

 With an insane time constraint of only one hour, we thought of solutions to problems this business case proposed.
 Due to our efficient work, diverse view and crystal clear pitch we were able to convince the jury (Deloitte) that our approach was the best one.
 That's how we got first place at the business game, beating nine other teams.